KernFerm/BubblesTheDev-WebBrowser/Docs/readme.md

 * `ARCHITECTURE.md` for the high-level runtime design
 * `SECURITY.md` for the security policy and reporting path
 * `Data-Collection-and-Privacy-Notice.md` for the plain-language privacy notice
+* `Developer-Workspace.md` for the secure developer launcher behavior and boundaries
 * `Browser-Privacy-Comparison.md` for the broader privacy comparison view
 * `CHANGELOG.md` for release-to-release changes